zakcali/puppetwos/README.md

 Those links decribe, what how to use advanced search: http://images.webofknowledge.com/WOKRS534DR1/help/WOS/hp_advanced_search.html and http://images.webofknowledge.com/WOKRS534DR1/help/WOS/hp_advanced_examples.html

-# Usage
+# Proof
+Small script in the proof folder is a proof of concept.
 This is a nodejs script, opens a chrome web browser in your computer, opens Web of Science search page (assuming that you have access to site), clicks "Advanced Search" list-item, enters a text in search box, then clicks search button, waits for the results, and takes a screenshot.
 Uncomment the line //    await browser.close() if you want program to close the Chrome browser.

-# Final thoughts
-Small script in the proof folder is a proof of concept.

 # Electron build
-Nodejs program, uses Electron, and packaged as a standalone program.
+Nodejs program, uses Electron, and can be packaged as a standalone program.
 Loads "advanced search query texts" from author-list.csv and department-list.csv files, creates lists for departments and academcians.
 When selected, a Chrome browser windows opens bu puppeteer, and displays the results from Web of Science.
 You must have access to the Web of Science site.